API lifecycle

 Given a version number MAJOR.MINOR.PATCH, increment the:

-• MAJOR version when you make incompatible API changes
+- MAJOR version when you make incompatible API changes

-• MINOR version when you add functionality in a backwards compatible manner
+- MINOR version when you add functionality in a backwards compatible manner

-• PATCH version when you make backwards compatible bug fixes
+- PATCH version when you make backwards compatible bug fixes

-Version number in the endpoint URIs
+Version numbers in endpoint URIs

 Major version

-A major version is officially supported until the date when is becomes deprecated.
-See Notice of deprecation for more information about the deprecation process.
+A major version is officially supported until the date when it becomes deprecated.

 Minor version